flutter/website/src/docs/development/packages-and-plugins/using-packages.md

 **Path dependency**
 : A Flutter app can depend on a plugin via a file system `path:` dependency.
 The path can be either relative or absolute.
+  Relative paths are evaluated relative to the directory containing `pubspec.yaml`.
   For example, to depend on a plugin `plugin1` located in a directory next to the app, use the following syntax: